Chinese space program: Space-based solar power

 In 2016, Lt Gen. Zhang Yulin, deputy chief of the PLA armament development department of the Central Military Commission, suggested that China would next begin to exploit Earth-Moon space for industrial development.
 The goal would be the construction of space-based solar power satellites that would beam energy back to Earth.

 In June 2021, Chinese officials confirmed the continuation of plans for a geostationary solar power station by 2050.
 The updated schedule anticipates a small-scale electricity generation test in 2022, followed by a megawatt-level orbital power station by 2030.
 The gigawatt-level geostationary station will require over 10,000 tonnes of infrastructure, delivered using over 100 Long March 9 launches.

-Goals

-The China National Space Administration stated that their long-term goals are: